 3. Leading and Sponsoring Advocacies that Benefit Accounting Professionals

 AICPA monitors legislative efforts and other issues that may have an impact on accounting practices and standards.
-AICPA collaborates with state CPA societies and other organizations to disseminate information and to educate federal, state and local policymakers on issues affecting the accounting sector.
-AICPA may prepare comment letters on technical proposals and contribute professional feedback for legislative initiatives that directly affect the accounting profession.
+In addition, AICPA collaborates with state CPA societies and other organizations to disseminate information and educate federal, state, and local policymakers on accounting sector issues.

 4. Undertaking Research

 Legislation and ethics requirements are constantly being updated in the world of accounting.
 It takes a lot of internal knowledge of the accounting industry in order to understand new laws fully, and the AICPA does a lot of this work for you.
 The AICPA is constantly updating its database of research as well as conducting its own research on budding laws to keep its members up-to-date.

 AICPA prepares white papers and technical briefs on pending and approved legislation.
 The organization may also create guidelines for compliance with new legislation while encouraging feedback on specific features of initiatives and programs that relate to the practice of accounting.

 The AICPA aims for none of their members to be left in the dark when it comes to new industry compliances, and keeping up to date with AICPA publishings is one way to ensure you stay in the loop.

 5. Preparing and Curating Publications on Industry-related Matters